-Whenever farming or agriculture is mentionedto most youth, the response is one that is disheartening and this is not because farming cannot be classified as noble profession to delve into or agriculture a profitable sector to key into, but it is because of the many constraints faced by them some of which can be solved if taken serious.
+Whenever farming or agriculture is mentioned to most youth, the response is one that is disheartening and this is not because farming cannot be classified as a noble profession to delve into or a profitable sector to key into, but it is because of the many constraints they face, some of which can be solved if taken serious.

-Also, is the lack of funds.
-For those youthwho are interested in forging ahead in the agricultural sector, they are faced with the challenge of funds to start up, buy improved seedlings, mechanized tools and other facilities that will ease the stress of farming.
+Also, there id limited financial assistance (lack of funds).
+For youths who take interests in forging ahead in the agricultural sector, they are faced with the challenge of funds to start up, buy improved seedlings, mechanized tools and other facilities that will ease the stress of farming.
 Many a times, they are not able to obtain credit facilities from financial institutions because they do not have the collateral required of them and without the encouragement and financial support, the outcome will continue to remain low.